wunderwuzzi23/blog/content/posts/2021/automating-office-to-achieve-redteaming-objectives.md

 ## Conclusion

-COM Automation and scripting langauges are a powerful way to exfiltrate data using existing applications already present on a compromised host.
+COM Automation and scripting langauges are a powerful way for malware to perform operations, including data exfiltration.
+It uses existing applications already present on a compromised host which can make malicious usage difficult to detect.
+Hence it's important to monitor for untypically COM usage.

 **In my opinion these TTPs are a good candidates for a purple team operations.**